ukhsa-collaboration/nsc-recommendationsp/docs/dev.rst

     npm run build

-When the static resources are being served from a webpack development server (using ``watch``), the Django development server will automatically detect and switch to use it, enabling hot module replacement.
+When the frontend resources are being served from a webpack development server (using ``watch``), the Django development server will automatically detect and switch to use it, enabling hot module replacement.
 If you serve it from a different host or port you can tell Django by setting the environment variables ``WEBPACK_DEV_HOST`` and ``WEBPACK_DEV_PORT``, eg ``WEBPACK_DEV_HOST=192.168.1.72 ./manage.py runserver 0:8000``.

+For deployment the resources are built into ``frontend/dist/``, which is then included in the list of dirs checked by ``collectstatic``.

 Initialising the database